 Following in the footsteps of thousands of kiwis before me, I ventured off to London for my OE as a fresh-faced 23-year-old with minimal life experience.
 All I knew is that I wanted to live somewhere other than Dunedin, do some travel around Europe and make a few memories along the way.

 I arrived in London at the back end of 2015 after travelling around Europe for 3 months over the summer.
-A great time was had, and after a lot of “fresh mojitos" and a couple of lost phones, it was time to head to London to start my new life.
+A great time was had, and after many “fresh mojitos" and a couple of lost phones, it was time to head to London to start my new life.
 Truth be told, I actually chewed through more money than I had planned while travelling and had to cut my trip a couple of weeks short (daily mojitos really add up).

 When I arrived in London, I was lucky enough to stay at a friends place for the first couple of weeks while I got settled in and started the arduous process of looking for a job.
 I didn't know what I wanted to do work-wise but being broke in London was no fun, and I needed some money coming back in.